prasadkadiyala/Inno-chat/README.md

 2) User registration page for creating new user
 3) Login screen for user login
 4) Chat screen for sending the message to other users.

+## Users

+We are created two users in the data base for testing purpose

+User Name: pradeepcg@hotmail.com  Passowrd: abc123
+User Name: pkadiyala@innominds.com Password: abc123

+If you want more users feel free to create using the registration page.